zeromq/czmq/README.md

     //      c = zchunk_t *
     //      f = zframe_t *
     //      p = void * (sends the pointer value, only meaningful over inproc)
-    //      h = zhash_t * (sends a zhash)
-    //      n = null, sends empty frame (0 arguments)
+    //      z = sends zero-sized frame (0 arguments)
     //
-    //  Note that b, c, and f are encoded the same way and the choice is offered
+    //  Note that s, b, c, and f are encoded the same way and the choice is
-    //  as a convenience to the sender, which may or may not already have data
+    //  offered as a convenience to the sender, which may or may not already
-    //  in a zchunk or zframe.
-Does not change or take ownership of any arguments.
+    //  have data in a zchunk or zframe.
+Does not change or take ownership of
-    //  Returns 0 if successful, -1 if sending failed for any reason.
+    //  any arguments.
+Returns 0 if successful, -1 if sending failed for any
+    //  reason.
     CZMQ_EXPORT int
         zsock_send (void *self, const char *picture, ...);